Revolutionary generation

 A revolutionary generation is a generation of people for whom a revolution was a major event or influence in their lives.
 Such revolutions are usually associated with particular nations.
+The children of this generation are called the children of the revolution.

 Americas

 Cuba

 The revolutionaries of 1959 in Cuba were known as the Generation of the Centenary after the 100 year anniversary of the birth of José Martí in 1853.

 United States

 Evarts Boutell Greene dated the generation of the American Revolution as being from 1763 to 1790.